fortunejs/fortune-micro-api/README.md

 **Inherited options**:

 - `bufferEncoding`: which encoding type to use for input buffer fields.
-Default: `base64`.
 - `maxLimit`: maximum number of records to show per page.
 - `includeLimit`: maximum depth of fields per include.
 - `uriBase64`: encode URIs in base64 to discourage clients from tampering with the URI.